fonoster/fonoster/docs/operator/deploy-with-docker.md

 # Deploy with Docker

-Fonos backend server is designed to run in a container environment.
-Running your server is as easy as running one command from your terminal.
-The easiest way to start running your Fonos server is our docker-in-docker (dind) installer.
+The easiest way to start running your Fonos server is with our docker-in-docker (dind) installer.
 Before running the installation command, make sure you have [Docker Engine](https://docs.docker.com/engine/install/) installed on your machine:

 ## Unix